New generalisation of Jacobi's derivative formula: Generalization of Jacobi's formula

-\begin{exam} In the case of genus $4$ among half-period characteristics of multiplicity $2$ there is one whose partition is obtained by dropping $4$ indices from $\I_0$, that is $\I_2=\{\}$.
-Other characteristics of multiplicity $2$ are obtained by dropping $3$ indices from $\I_0$, then $\I_2 = \{\iota\}$ and the corresponding is denoted by $[\{\iota\}]$.
+\begin{exam} In the case of genus $4$ among half-period characteristics of multiplicity~$2$ there is one whose partition is obtained by dropping $4$ indices from $\I_0$, that is $\I_2=\emptyset$.
+Other characteristics of multiplicity $2$ are obtained by dropping $3$ indices from $\I_0$, then $\I_2 = \{\iota\}$.

 Let $\I_0=\{i_1$, $i_2$, $i_3$, $\iota\}$ with $i_1<i_2<i_3$, and $\J_0=\{j_1$, $j_2$, $j_3$, $j_4$, $j_5\}$.
-By dropping indices $\{i_1,i_2,i_3\}=\K$ one gets a representation for $\partial_v^2 \theta^{\{\iota\}}$ of the form \eqref{Th2InvM} (here $j_m=j_1$, $j_n=j_2$)
+By dropping indices $\{i_1,i_2,i_3\}=\K$ one gets a representation for $\partial_v^2 \theta^{\{\iota\}}$ of the form \eqref{TD2ExprM} (here $j_m=j_1$, $j_n=j_2$)

 Next, let $\I_0=\{i_1$, $i_2$, $i_3$, $i_4\}$ with $i_1<i_2<i_3<i_4$, and $\J_0=\{j_1$, $j_2$, $j_3$, $j_4$, $j_5\}$.
-A representation for $\partial^2_v\theta^{\{\}}$ is obtained from \eqref{Th2InvM} when all four indices of $\I_0$ are dropped.
+A representation for $\partial^2_v\theta^{\emptyset}$ is obtained from \eqref{TD2ExprM} when all four indices of $\I_0$ are dropped.
 Examples of formulas for these second derivative theta constants are given in Appendix~\ref{A:D2thetaLD4Ex}. \end{exam}